Continuity properties and infinite divisibility of stationary distributions of some generalized Ornstein--Uhlenbeck processes: Necessary and sufficient conditions for infinite divisibility

-since $r>pq$.
-This shows that $\rh$ is not infinitely divisible.\\ $(c)$ Assume again that $r>pq$ and $p>0$.
-From \eqref{eq-cf} it can be seen that $\wh{\rho}$ will have a real zero if and only if $p=r$.
-In that case, also $|\wh{\rho}|^2$ will have a real zero, and hence $\rho^{\mrm{sym}}$ cannot be infinite divisible, in agreement with the fact that \eqref{eq-rho-sym} is violated for $p=r$.
+\textup{(c)} Assume again that $r>pq$ and $p>0$.
+From \textup{(\ref{eq-cf})} it can be seen that $\widehat{\rho}$ will have a real zero if and only if $p=r$.
+In that case, $|\widehat{\rho}|^2$ will also have a real zero, and hence $\rho^{\mathrm{sym}}$ cannot be infinite divisible in agreement with the fact that \textup{(\ref{eq-rho-sym})} is violated for $p=r$.
 So in the following we assume that $p\neq r$.
-From \eqref{eq-cf} we have
+From \textup{(\ref{eq-cf})} we have

 Write